Miꞌkmaꞌki: History

-Following European contact, Mi'kma'ki was colonized by the French as Acadia and the British in modern Nova Scotia, who made competing claims for the land.
-Siding with the French, the Mi'kmaq fought alongside other Wabanaki warriors during the repeated wars between France and Britain in North America in the 17th and 18th centuries, between 1688 and 1763.
-These European powers divided Mi'kma'ki in the treaties of Utrecht (1715) and Paris (1763).
-After the latter, when France ceded its territories east of the Mississippi River to Britain, the British claimed Mi'kma'ki as their possession by conquest.
-The defeated Mi'kmaq signed the Peace and Friendship Treaties to end hostilities and encourage cooperation between the Wabanaki nations and the British.
-They wanted to ensure the survival of the Mi'kmaw people, whose numbers had dwindled to a few thousand from disease, starvation, and warfare.
+Following European contact, Miꞌkmaꞌki was colonized by the French as Acadia and the British in modern Nova Scotia, who made competing claims for the land.
+Siding with the French, the Miꞌkmaq fought alongside other Wabanaki warriors during the French and Indian Wars, between 1688 and 1763.
+These European powers divided Miꞌkmaꞌki in the treaties of Utrecht (1715) and Paris (1763).
+After the latter, when France ceded its territories east of the Mississippi River to Britain, the British claimed Miꞌkmaꞌki as their possession by conquest.
+The defeated Miꞌkmaq signed the Peace and Friendship Treaties to end hostilities and encourage cooperation between the Wabanaki nations and the British.
+They wanted to ensure the survival of the Miꞌkmaw people, whose numbers had dwindled to a few thousand from disease, starvation, and warfare.

-The power held within Mi'kma'ki faded further after the Confederation of Canada in 1867 united the colonies, establishing four provinces.
+The power held within Miꞌkmaꞌki faded further after the Confederation of Canada in 1867 united the colonies, establishing four provinces.
 The Dominion of Canada passed the Indian Act in 1876, which resulted in the loss of autonomous governance among the First Nations.
-Whilst some analysts have advanced legal arguments that the Peace and Friendship treaties legitimized the takeover of the land by Britain, the Mi'kmaq maintain that they have never conceded sovereignty of their traditional lands.
+Whilst some analysts have advanced legal arguments that the Peace and Friendship treaties legitimized the takeover of the land by Britain, the Miꞌkmaq maintain that they have never conceded sovereignty of their traditional lands.

-For more than 100 years, until 2020, the Sante' Mawio'mi (or Grand Council) was limited to functioning solely as a spiritual and dialogue forum.
-The Mi'kmaq and other First Nations were required to elect representatives for their federally-imposed band governments.
-In 2020, however, by agreement with the Government of Canada, the Grand Council was authorized to consult on behalf of the Mi'kmaw First Nations.
+For more than 100 years, until 2020, the Santeꞌ Mawioꞌmi (or Grand Council) was limited to functioning solely as a spiritual and dialogue forum.
+The Miꞌkmaq and other First Nations were required to elect representatives for their federally-imposed band governments.
+In 2020, however, by agreement with the Government of Canada, the Grand Council was authorized to consult on behalf of the Miꞌkmaw First Nations.